richardgaywood/paydata.org/content/archive/matrix_backport/rules.md

 * +1 to OS every combat turn that the decker maintains User access to a host or device that was gained via Brute Force
 * +3 to OS every combat turn that the decker maintains Admin access to a host or device that was gained via Brute Force

-{{% alert title="Notes" %}}
+{{% design %}}
-*I have elected to keep this change because I'm a bit uncomfortable about the "2d6 every 15 minutes" mechanic.
-It basically just means "whenever the GM says so", as that's a bit of an arbitrary schedule, and I'd prefer something that is more within the PCs control - ie. whenever they choose to hit the "go loud" button and start using Brute Force.*
+I have elected to keep this change because I'm a bit uncomfortable about the "2d6 every 15 minutes" mechanic.
+It basically just means "whenever the GM says so", as that's a bit of an arbitrary schedule, and I'd prefer something that is more within the PCs control - ie. whenever they choose to hit the "go loud" button and start using Brute Force.
-{{% /alert %}}
+{{% /design %}}

 As before, Overwatch Score is reset when the decker logs out or reboots their deck.
 And Convergence happens when the Overwatch Score reaches 40, and has the same effects.

-{{% alert title="Notes" %}}
+{{% design %}}
-*SR6e does not have the special rules for convergence when inside hosts (instead of decker getting dumped, the host starts launching IC.)
-I'm keeping those rules as I think it adds more variety.*
+SR6e does not have the special rules for convergence when inside hosts (instead of decker getting dumped, the host starts launching IC.)
+I'm keeping those rules as I think it adds more variety.

-*In addition: in 5e, the deck takes 12 boxes of resisted Matrix damage when Convergence happens.
+In addition: in 5e, the deck takes 12 boxes of resisted Matrix damage when Convergence happens.
 In 6e, it is automatically bricked.
 The latter can be very dangerous for deckers, as it'll always strip Firewall away from their biofeedback damage resistance test.
-I prefer the former approach for this reason.*
+I prefer the former approach for this reason.
-{{% /alert %}}
+{{% /design %}}

 ## Grids